loops-wg/gen-info/draft-welzl-loops-gen-info.md

 The above describes the "tunnel mode".
-A transparent mode is described in {{sec-trans}}, which does not modify the data packets and therefore needs to send any forward information (if needed, for FEC) in separate packets, usually aggregated.
+A transparent mode is described in {{sec-trans}}, which does not modify the data packets and therefore needs to send any forward information (if needed, e.g., for FEC) in separate packets, usually aggregated.

 The LOOPS *generic information set* defines what information is provided